 Jennifer is deeply committed to social impact media, and the work of independent strategists who produce impact campaigns.
 With documentary film producer Brenda Coughlin, she co-founded the Impact Producers Group, a global peer support group that provides mentorship and professional development, and Impact Socials, a monthly networking event for creative change-makers.

 Her passion for field-building is an outgrowth of her experience as an advisor to public media.
 As Director of TV + Digital Media Engagement for the National Center for Media Engagement (NCME), Jennifer spearheaded NCME’s National Impact Partnership with ITVS Community Cinema.
 She also coached PBS’ 168 TV and joint licensee stations on the initiatives American Graduate and Women and Girls Lead, including Half the Sky.
 She provided programmatic support for The Working Group’s Not In Our Town Building Inclusive Communities Initiative.
 Jennifer also served on the strategic advisory board for WQED’s iQ:smartmedia transmedia initiative, and was a reviewer for CPB’s Diversity and Innovation Fund.

 Prior to forming Borderline Media, Jennifer produced NPR's StoryCorps Griot mobile tour in partnership with the National Museum of African American History and Culture at the Smithsonian.
 She has also held positions at Link TV, Scholastic Entertainment and Village Voice Media.
-Jennifer has a BA in liberal arts and a Certificate in film production from The New School.
-She lives with her husband, documentary photographer and scuba diver Simon Andrew MacArthur, in Brooklyn, USA.
+Jennifer is a graduate of The New School film program.
+She lives and works in Brooklyn, USA.